Tool Learning 1 - Use Fuzzilli on Real Targets

 zlib1g-dev

-Download toolchains from the swift download page.
-For example, I choose swift-5.4.2-RELEASE-ubuntu18.04.tar.gz to download.
-Then, extract the file into a folder (home/user_name/):
+Download toolchains from the Swift download page.
+For example, I chose swift-5.4.2-RELEASE-ubuntu18.04.tar.gz.
+Then extract the file into a folder such as /home/user_name/:

 1